 - A-level subjects: Grade B in Mathematics.
 Mathematics requirement can also be met by the Cambridge Pre-U Mathematics at Merit 2.

-- EDEXCEL (BTEC) Diploma: A Merit in one of the following; Further Engineering Mathematics, or Further Mathematics for Construction.
+- EDEXCEL (BTEC) Diploma: A Merit in one of the following: Further Engineering Mathematics, or Further Mathematics for Construction.
 Please list the units you are taking in your application.
-For further advice on acceptable units please email us.
+For further advice on acceptable units please email admissions (contact details below).